nasa/cumulus-orca/tasks/copy_to_glacier/README.md

 ## Configuration

-As part of the [Cumulus Message Adapter configuration](https://nasa.github.io/cumulus/docs/workflows/input_output#cma-configuration) for `copy_to_glacier`, the `excludeFileTypes` and `multipart_chunksize_mb` keys must be present under the `task_config` object as seen below.
-Per the [config schema](https://github.com/nasa/cumulus-orca/blob/master/tasks/copy_to_glacier/schemas/config.json), the values of the two keys are used the following ways.
+As part of the [Cumulus Message Adapter configuration](https://nasa.github.io/cumulus/docs/workflows/input_output#cma-configuration) for `copy_to_glacier`, the `excludeFileTypes`, `multipart_chunksize_mb`, and `orcaDefaultBucketOverride` keys must be present under the
+`task_config` object as seen below.
+Per the [config schema](https://github.com/nasa/cumulus-orca/blob/master/tasks/copy_to_glacier/schemas/config.json), the values of the keys are used the following ways.
 The `collection` key value should contain a meta object with an optional `excludeFileTypes` key that is used to determine file patterns that should not be sent to ORCA.
 The optional `multipart_chunksize_mb` is used to override the default setting for the lambda s3 copy maximum multipart chunk size value when copying large files to ORCA.
+The optional `orcaDefaultBucketOverride` overrides the `ORCA_DEFAULT_BUCKET` set on deployment.
-Both of these settings can often be derived from the collection configuration in Cumulus as seen below:
+These settings can often be derived from the collection configuration in Cumulus as seen below:

 ```
 {